-Only one in 5,000 people in the U.S. reach 100.
+Only one in 5,000 people in the U.S. reach the age of 100.
 But, there are places where five to ten times as many people live to 100.
-Some researchers say that the top predictor for a longer life is close relationships, having at least a few good buddies; people live longer when they are surrounded by friends and family who care for them and in places where old age is respected.
+Some researchers say that the top predictor for a longer life is have at least a few close relationships.

-It is believed that between 10 and 25 percent of a person’s life span can be explained by the person’s genes; the remaining 75-90 percent of the person’s longevity is determined by lifestyle.
+People live longer when they are surrounded by friends and family who care for them, in places where old age is respected.
+Some analysts say that between 10 and 25 percent of a person’s life span can be explained by the person’s genes; the remaining 75-90 percent of the person’s longevity is determined by lifestyle.
 Based on his studies, Dan Buettner explains in his TedTalk, that people with a plant-based diet, who are socially engaged and have purpose, live longer.

 And, to be clear, we thrive with face-to-face contact–eye contact, physical contact.
 This contact releases oxytocin, lowers stress, generates dopamine–gives us a little high.
 It’s far different from online activity.

 A version of this post was published on August 20, 2017.